mnaganov/mnaganov.github.io/2023/04/headphone-stereo-setup-improved-part-i.md

 a true state of "immersion."

 It's an interesting experience which sort of comes and goes, and depends on the track and the headphones being used.
-After **12–15** minutes of listening the brain gets accustomed to the reproduction and eventually starts "believing" that it actually hears the world created by the track.
-Headphones "disappear"—they feel no different from a hat—we "know" when wearing a hat that it's not the hat who creates the auditory world around us, and I do "know" in the "immersed" state that the sound around me does not originate from the headphones.
+After **12–15** minutes of listening, the brain gets accustomed to the reproduction and eventually starts "believing" that it actually hears the world created by the track.
+Headphones "disappear"—they feel no different from a hat—we "know" when wearing a hat that it's not the hat who creates the auditory world around us, and I do "know" in the "immersed" state that the surrounding sound does not originate from the headphones.
 The eyes start automatically following sound sources when they move, and I can really feel their presence.
 It's also super easy to turn my auditory attention focus from one object to another.
-It's really a sense of immersion, and it's similar to the feeling of "transparent reproduction" of music via speakers—sort of an "audiophile nirvana."
+It's really a sense of immersion, and it's similar to the feeling of "transparent reproduction" of music via speakers—sort of "audiophile nirvana."

-So, yeah, for me it's more interesting to build my own setup and I believe that I can make it sounding more natural than affordably priced commercial solutions.
+So, yeah, for me it's more interesting to build my own setup and I believe that I can make it sound more natural than affordably priced commercial solutions.
 A similar thing is with speakers.
 Sure, there exist a lot of really good speakers, which may work fantastically out of the box, however some people, myself included, find it rewarding to build—if not design—their own.